-- This is a children’s book that includes and discusses many diverse LGBT identities through an array of different characters.
-This would be ideal for reading with children who have questions about gender and sexuality, and for those who have LGBT family members and family friends.
+- This is a YA book that includes and discusses many diverse LGBT identities through an array of different characters.
+This would be ideal for reading with teens who have questions about gender and sexuality, and for those who have LGBT family members and family friends.

-- The mythological and fantasy elements make it perfect for children with an interest in myths, legends, fairy tales, and fantasy books.
+- The mythological and fantasy elements make it perfect for teens with an interest in myths, legends, fairy tales, and fantasy books.

-- This is a collection with true crossover appeal – the rich mix of Scottish mythology and LGBT themes make it a rewarding and illuminating read for adults as well as children.
+- This is a collection with true crossover appeal – the rich mix of Scottish mythology and LGBT themes make it a rewarding and illuminating read for adults as well as younger readers.